albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 boolean isOpen = new Box().isOpen();
 ```

 The above is a valid example.
-Here a new instance of `Box` is create and then the method `isOpen()` is invoked against the new object.
+Here a new instance of `Box` is create and then the method `isOpen()` is invoked against the new instance.
 Here the `Box` instance is not assigned to any variable and instead is used directly.
 The above example will evaluate to `false`, which is the default value of the `open` property.

+It is worth mentioning that an object is created in the *Java heap* and no variable are pointing to it.
+This object will be picked up by the garbage collector and removes it from the *Java heap*.

 ### More State